AJ84074/FantasyWargaming/notes.md

 * Strong Minded
 * Inept Thief

+## The Whistful Jackals

+The Whistful Jackals are a mercenary company made up primarily of were-jackals.
+They have never included anyone that they didn't intend on "adopting" into the family until they suddenly had access to both a sorceress and a priest.
+They know that they cannot turn either of them but they also now don't want them to know their secret.

 ## Ger Root

 Ger Root is tall, althletic, and good looking.
 He is good natured but serious without being overly stern or oppresive.
 He is very selective of his